sdondley/Dist-Zilla-for-Beginners/intro.md

 magically translated the holes punched into the cards into executable, electronic signals to perform your desired computing task.
-You were likely the only person to ever run your code, the only person likely to install it, and there was only one machine your code would probably ever run on.
-And so although crude, dead trees helped get the job of software distribution done just fine under the given circumstances.
+You were likely the only person to ever run your code, the only person likely to install it, and there was only one machine your code would probably ever execute on.
+And so although crude, dead trees helped get the job of software distribution done just fine under the simple circumstances.

 ## Modern Software Distribution Makes More Demands on Developers